We should all really love the skin were in.

 We think of it as a superficial layer, an inert squishy covering that keeps all our vital bits nicely bound together.

 It goes about its daily functions so well that we rarely give it any thought, yet our skin is so much more than skin deep, it is an impervious yet permeable barrier, one that is composed, of three very different and very distinct layers:

 - The epidermis, the layer that is visible to the naked eye

 - The dermis, the second layer known as the true skin

 - The subcutaneous fat layer, the third layer of skin, our protector, insulator and energy source

 Cells within these layers are constantly communicating with each other, continually synthesising chemicals to keep us looking vibrant and healthy.

 At it’s very basic level it offers us protection against environmental aggressors, whilst letting our body breathe and perspire, so it can function effectively.

-Our skin also has a protective barrier, a mini defence system of it’s very own, that resists invading bacteria and viruses; it is an amazing organ which is constantly active and really needs to be treated as such.
+Our skin also has a protective barrier, a mini defense system of it’s very own, that resists invading bacteria and viruses; it is an amazing organ which is constantly active and really needs to be treated as such.